geraldstanje/rust-arm-cortex-a9/README.md

 The output will be a binary called blinky.elf.

 ARM Core0 runs Ubuntu Linux and ARM Core1 will load blinky.elf using the remoteproc kernel module.
-For more information see henrys blog [4].
+For more information see Henrys blog [4].

 # Structure:
   * main.rs - sample program (blinks a LED on the ARM Cortex A9)